Privatisation in Australia: Qantas (1992)

 The partial sale of Qantas, is an example of privatisation of one of Australia's iconic brands, which was initiated in 1992.
 The government legislated to ensure Qantas was prohibited more than 50 per cent foreign ownership.
 A quarter of the shares were sold to British Airways, while the remaining were available to the public, which floated in 1995.
 The executive board of Qantas view this as a success, citing increasing staff numbers, flights and revenue growth since privatisation.
 However, critics claim that privatisation of Qantas has failed, due to its weak financial position, with a loss of over $2 billion in 2014.

 Telstra (1997)

-The telecommunications industry underwent the process of deregulation in Australia in 1997 by the Howard Government.
+The telecommunications industry underwent the process of deregulation in Australia in 1997 by the Howard government.
 When Telecom and Telecommunications Corporation amalgamated in 1992, Telstra was formed.
 Approximately, 33 percent of Telstra shares were sold, indicating a partial privatisation.
 Consequently, Telstra gained a monopoly over pay TV infrastructure and did not improve its network unless it received government funding.
 Telstra's monopoly over telecommunications infrastructure in Australia was a direct result of privatisation, limiting market competition and efficiency, which contradict the objectives of privatisation.

 Medibank (2014)

-On 26 March 2014, The Liberal Abbott Government Minister for Finance Mathias Cormann announced that Medibank would be sold through an initial public offering (IPO) in the 2014–2015 financial year.
+On 26 March 2014, the Liberal Abbott government Minister for Finance Mathias Cormann announced that Medibank would be sold through an initial public offering in the 2014–2015 financial year.